jameshibbard/blog/_posts/2019-03-08-flash-android-custom-rom.md

 This worked (in that the command ran without errors) and I tentatively restarted the phone.
 Once it booted back up again, the first thing I noticed was that the light in the top left corner turned pink.
 It hadn't done that before, so I pressed _Volume up_ a couple of times, and I was in to the recovery.
 Yay!

-Eager to test the next step, I booted back into fastboot and moved the TWRP image to the phone:
+Eager to test the next step, I booted back into fastboot and moved the custom ROM to the phone:

 ```bash
 sudo fastboot reboot